jonkeda/JaCoCoReader/README.md

 Tests Bug
+* There are no try catches loading a file
 * Open folder view from solution
 * ~~Powershell scripts aren't added to the code coverage~~
 * ~~Tests aren't loaded correctly for code coverage~~